 The all-new BMW X6

-• Refreshed design with advanced powertrain and chassis technology. • Increased dimensions, but lower than the outgoing model. • Newly developed 4.4-litre V8 petrol engine for M50i flagship model. • Available to order now, first customer deliveries from November. • Pricing from £59,340 OTR.
+• Refreshed design with advanced powertrain and chassis technology • Increased dimensions, but lower than the outgoing model • Newly developed 4.4-litre V8 petrol engine for M50i flagship model • Available to order now with prices starting from £59,340 OTR.

 send an e-mail